Robert Moore, MD

 Dennis de Vreede, MBA

-Dennis de Vreede is Chief Financial Officer of DeepOcean, an integrated provider of innovative services and technologies for the subsea industry Prior to this position Dennis was Senior Vice President at Prologis, a global market leader in the industrial real estate space.
+Dennis de Vreede is Chief Financial Officer of Wereldhave, a Dutch real estate investment company.
+Prior to this position Dennis was CFO at DeepOcean and Senior Vice President at Prologis, a global market leader in the industrial real estate space.
 He also served as CFO of REDEVCO, an international real estate company owning major retail portfolios in Europe, and Global Finance Director for Rockwell Automation Inc. In addition, Dennis has served as VP Finance for telecommunications venture KPNQwest N.V. and gained Mergers & Acquisitions experience at Dresdner Kleinwort Benson in London.
 He started his career in 1993 with KPMG in The Netherlands.
 Mr. de Vreede earned a Bachelors of Economics from The Hague University of Applied Sciences.
 He received a Masters in Accountancy and graduated as a registered accountant from Nyenrode Business University in The Netherlands.
 He is an alumnus of Harvard Business School after successfully completing several Executive Education programs, a member of NBA, the Royal Netherlands Institute of Registered Accountants and the Controller’s Institute of The Netherlands.

 Sunil Agarwal, MD

-Sunil Agarwal, M.D., is Chief Medical Officer of Ultragenyx, a clinical-stage biotechnology company committed to bringing to market novel products for the treatment of rare and ultra-rare diseases.
-Prior to Ultragenyx, Sunil served as Senior Vice President and Global Head of Clinical Development for Immunology and Infectious Diseases, Metabolism, Neuroscience and Ophthalmology at Genentech.
-Sunil’s experience includes over 13 years of progressive roles in the biotechnology industry and ten years of clinical experience.
+Sunil Agarwal, M.D., is President of Research and Development at Juno Therapeutics.
+Prior to that he was Chief Medical Officer of Ultragenyx, a clinical-stage biotechnology company committed to bringing to market novel products for the treatment of rare and ultra-rare diseases.
+Sunil served as Senior Vice President and Global Head of Clinical Development for Immunology and Infectious Diseases, Metabolism, Neuroscience and Ophthalmology at Genentech.
+His experience includes over 17 years of progressive roles in the biotechnology industry and ten years of clinical experience.
 Before assuming his current position, Agarwal held the positions of Senior Vice President for Immunology and Infectious Diseases and Vice President for Rheumatology and Disease Area Head of the Actemra clinical team.
 Prior to the integration with Roche, he served as Vice President of Genentech Drug Safety and positions of increasing responsibility in Genentech’s Immunology clinical organization.
 Prior to joining Genentech, Agarwal was at MedImmune, Guilford and Kosan.
 Agarwal obtained his bachelor of science in Neuro-Biology at Cornell University and then earned his medical degree from Tufts University School of Medicine.
 He completed his residency at Children’s National Medical Center, Washington, D.C. and subsequently joined the faculty at George Washington University School of Medicine as an Assistant Clinical Professor of Pediatrics.

 Ward Bullard, MBA

-Ward Bullard is Vice President of Product Management in SAP’s User Experience and Design team.
-He is also an instructor at Stanford University’s Hasso Plattner Institute of Design, known as the d.school, teaching classes such as “Testing at Scale: The Sports Fan Experience”, “Scaling Design Thinking Globally” and “Organizational Psychology of Design Thinking.”
+Ward Bullard is Head of Product, Venues, at Verizon.
+Prior to that he was Vice President of Product Management in SAP’s User Experience and Design team.
+He is also an instructor at Stanford University’s Hasso Plattner Institute of Design, known as the d.school, teaching classes such as “Testing at Scale: The Sports Fan Experience,” “Scaling Design Thinking Globally” and “Organizational Psychology of Design Thinking.”
 Prior to joining SAP, Ward worked at Google where he served in marketing leadership roles at YouTube and Google+.
 Ward graduated with dual degrees in Economics and History (with Honors) from Stanford University and an MBA from Harvard University.
 He is the Chair of the Stanford Athletic Board and co-founded the Athletic Department’s Technology Advisory Committee.
 He is an advisor to Positive Coaching Alliance, Sports Lab, TeamSnap and the Aspen Institute’s Project Play Initiative.